AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_pages/about.md

 ## Work Experience

-I'm a front-end developer on the [StoryMaps](https://storymaps.arcgis.com/) team at Esri, where I develop new user-facing features, improve core parts of the app, write documentation, advocate for accessibility, mentor developers, and share new things I'm learning with the team.
+I've worked as a software engineer on Esri's [StoryMaps](https://storymaps.arcgis.com/) team since 2020.
+In this role, I've:

+- Shipped many high-impact features, including a new text editor, blocks, theming options, topic tagging and publishing options, custom templates, and much more.
+- Refactored core parts of the app to resolve longstanding tech debt.
+- Written plenty of documentation for both new and old code.
+- Served on an internal accessibility working group.
+- Mentored developers and paired with co-workers to unblock their work.
+- Presented at team workshops to share things I've learned.

 I thrive in collaborative environments that encourage growth, offer varied learning opportunities, and cultivate my problem-solving skills and creative strengths.

 These days, I mainly work on the web with React, TypeScript, and CSS, but I also have experience with other frameworks like Svelte and more general-purpose programming languages like C++ and Python.
 Some of my interests in the web development space include typography, performance, and accessibility.